• Cozy Winter Recipes

 Expert Tips

-To lightly beat the eggs, crack the eggs into a bowl.
-Using a fork or a whisk, quickly beat the eggs until the yolk and white are thoroughly combined and light pale in color, about 15-20 seconds.
+• Beating the eggs: Crack the eggs into a bowl.
+Using a fork or whisk, beat them quickly for 15-20 seconds until the yolks and whites are fully combined and the mixture turns a pale color.

 FAQ